-IV.
-Foundations for the Construction of Virtual Energy

-A. Movements and feelings of animal bodies occur in actual time and make up the domain of actual life that establishes foundations and standards for constructions.
+- IV.
+Foundations for the Construction of Virtual Energy - A. Movements and feelings of animal bodies occur in actual time and make up the domain of actual life that establishes foundations and standards for constructions.

 The domain of actual life is foundational in my constructions.
 I presume that healthy adult persons share a common repertoire of muscular movements and related bodily feelings of actual life and that, more generally, birds and mammals have something similar.
 We all have personal bodily experience of itching and scratching; and birds, dogs and cats manifest similar experience.
-In all vertebrates, phenomena of actual life include possibilities of multiple different movements and various relations between movements, e.g., choice, strength, timing, triggering, exclusion, sequencing and synchronization.
-Movements involve images of bodily feelings
+In all vertebrates, actual life includes possibilities of multiple different movements and various relations between movements and ranges of movement, e.g., relations involving choice, strength, timing, triggers, exclusion, sequencing and synchronization.
+Such relations may depend on bodily feelings, the foundational source of images to be progressively developed.

-In my approach, core movements and images of bodily feelings are prior to images of objects such as external things, places and other persons.
-A child must learn that, at a traffic light, we stop on red and go on green.
-In actual life, images are influential when they are involved in movements; such images are included in the domain of actual life as needed.
+In my approach, muscular movements and bodily feelings are prior to images of objects such as external things, places and other persons.
+A child must know "stop" and "go" prior to learning "stop on red and go on green" at a traffic light.
+Images that directly influence movements are included in the domain of actual life.
+Discussion is deferred as to images that influence images.

-My psychological constructions start with actual life.
-Restricted psychologies aim to work with VE device constructions and target specific activities where psychological models are congruent with VE concepts.
-E.g., musical performances, parlor games and institutional decisions are based on "kits of parts" of specific repertoires of movements.
+My restricted psychologies aim to work with VE device constructions and target specific activities where models of image processing are congruent with VE concepts.
+For example, anticipated models of piano performances, parlor games and trial court decisions are based on "kits of parts," namely, repertoires of specific movements and images.

-A general psychology of actual life is founded on muscular movements of persons in ordinary activities of life, e.g., eating, hygiene, family, home-making, sleep, travel, work, markets, friends, exercise, consumer.
-Of special importance are whole-body movements and large-scale movements involving multiple spinal regions, e.g., scratching the left ankle with the right hand.
+A general psychology of actual life is founded on muscular movements of persons in ordinary activities of life, e.g., eating, family, home-making, hygiene, sleep, travel, conversations, markets, work, exercise, consumer of entertainment.
+Of first importance are whole-body movements and large-scale movements involving multiple spinal regions, e.g., scratching the left ankle with the right hand.
 Spontaneous, impulsive and purposeful whole-body movements of birds and squirrels resemble those of children and provide exemplars of exercises of freedom in actual life.

 Overall psychological guidance is provided by Jean Piaget (1896-1980), who described a practical intelligence, "an intelligence before language," that arises from and then controls sensory-motor coordination of actions.
-A course of development is seen in which such sensory-motor coordination begins during infancy in reflexive actions and then develops in forms of practical intelligence during the first months and years of life before progressive reconstruction into mental operations.
-Viewing the initial stages of such development, Piaget and his close colleague Bärbel Inhelder (1913 - 1997) wrote (emphases added):
+In a course of development, such coordination begins during infancy in reflexive actions and then develops in forms of practical intelligence during the first months and years of life before progressive reconstruction into mental operations.
+(See Piaget, Play, Dreams and Imitation in Childhood (1946, 1951 transl).)
+Piaget and colleague Bärbel Inhelder (1913 - 1997) wrote about such intelligence (emphases added):